Stan Cho

-Stan Cho (조성훈; born September 14, 1977) is a Canadian politician who is currently the Minister of Tourism, Culture and Gaming, with responsibility for OLG for the Province of Ontario.
-He was previously the Minister of Long-Term Care and the Associate Minister of Transportation.
-Cho has represented the riding of Willowdale in the Legislative Assembly of Ontario as a member of the Progressive Conservative Party of Ontario since 2018.
+Stan Cho (조성훈; born September 14, 1977) is a Canadian politician who has represented the riding of Willowdale in the Legislative Assembly of Ontario since 2018.
+A member of the Ontario Progressive Conservative (PC) Party, Cho served as the province's minister of tourism, culture and gaming from 2024 to 2026, minister of long-term care from 2023 to 2024 and associate minister of transportation from 2021 to 2023.
+He resigned as a provincial cabinet minister on July 17, 2026, following public scrutiny of his hotel-related expenses, while remaining a member of Provincial Parliament (MPP).

 Background

 Cho was born in Etobicoke, Ontario, to an immigrant family from South Korea.
 They moved to the Willowdale neighbourhood of North York when Cho was eight years old.
 He holds a degree in philosophy from Trinity College at the University of Toronto.
 He began his career as an auditor for Mercedes-Benz before entering his family's real estate business.
 Cho worked as an agent for 15 years before taking over as broker and general manager of their Royal LePage franchise in 2012.